pwrtool/powertool/docs/powertool.md

 of course, this example will not implement multiple tools and will have no user input.
 The real magic happens when we introduce a broader programming language.

 # Building kits
-You could theoretically use any language to build a kit, although the most common way to build a kit is with node and rollup.
+You could theoretically use any language to build a kit, although the most common way to build a kit is with typescript, node, and rollup.

+To start building a kit, do the following:
+- create an empty git project
+- run `pwrtl run pwrtl/std-kit-node`
+-